top of page

 Consider purchasing dual purpose items

-Do you ever just buy ingredients for a specific recipe then do not know what else to use those leftover ingredients for?
-This can many times lead to food and money waste.
-A budget saving idea can be to purchase ingredients you can stretch out in multiple recipes.
-Pantry staples like dried beans, lentils, brown rice, oats, frozen veggie medleys are a few inexpensive ingredients that have a long shelf life and can be paired with a variety of foods in different recipes.
+Do you ever buy ingredients for a specific recipe and then struggle to use up the leftovers?
+This often leads to wasted food and money.
+To save on your grocery budget, consider purchasing versatile ingredients that can be stretched across multiple recipes.
+Pantry staples like dried beans, lentils, brown rice, oats, and frozen veggie medleys are inexpensive, have a long shelf life, and can be paired with a variety of foods in different dishes.

 Search for digital coupons on grocery store apps and websites